Chartham: Church

-The Chartham railway station lies one stop west of Canterbury West and has regular trains to London stations including London Victoria station and London Charing Cross railway station.
-The HS1 trains also pass through the station but do not stop here.

 Outlying areas

 Shalmsford Street

 The village is contiguous with the smaller Shalmsford Street to the west, and was until recently the location of St Augustine's Mental Hospital, formerly known as the East Kent Lunatic Asylum.
 The site on which St Augustine's stood has now become a housing estate.

 The village's post office was at 105 Shalmsford Street, but is now located at 14B Godfrey Gardens in the Chartham Downs housing area.
 In Shalmsford Street is also Chartham Primary School, in which Chartham Parish meetings are held.

 Chartham Hatch

 Chartham Hatch is the northern upper part of the village, also known as a hamlet, of approximately 200 houses.
 It is surrounded by small woods and its orchards of apples and pears.
 Village Hall, formerly the school, is in the centre.
 The famous North Downs Way passes through the village.

 Horton

 Horton or Horton Manor is a tiny hamlet northeast by the Great Stour Way with its weir, Grade II listed manor house, and scheduled ancient monument manor chapel remains, later which became an oast house and agricultural storage area.
 In 844 King Æthelwulf of Wessex granted land at Horton to Ealdorman Eadred.
 A translation of the text of Charter S 319 reads: "Bounds of Horton.
 On the east: the wood which is called down-grove.
 On the west: the [arch]bishop and Lulla jointly.
 On the southern side: the land of Lulla at Chartham.
 On the north: the land of Beornwulf, which he possesses in eternity."